pyrocumulus/pyrocumulus.github.io/README.md

 A Dutch .NET developer working in the medical industry.
 Married and father of two beautiful kids.
 Interested in computer science, artificial intelligence, security & cryptography, home automation.

-I've been doing C# for more than ten years professionally now, everything else listed is just hobby.
+I've been doing C# professionally now for more than ten years, everything else listed is just hobby.
 Other hobbies include: aikido, (trail) running, enjoying nature.

 ## Blogs I frequent